feathery-org/slate/source/index.html.md

 ```

-List all of your fields in Feathery and their values for a specific user
+For a specific user, list all of their form and hidden fields and values

 ### HTTP Request